Build log: 3D printer Anycubic Predator Height mod

 General information about this build

 The printer itself is well over 1 meter tall due to the fact it is a delta printer: the rods need atleast half a meter of space to be able to reach all corners in the build plate due to the type of movement of a delta printer.
-With the height mod, this printer is about 152cm tall.
+With the height mod, this printer is up to 160cm tall.

 The reason why I choose the Anycubic Predator for my height mod: Delta 3D printers are more suitable for height mods.
 Their triangular structure and fixed build plate makes them more stable at larger heights, and they print a lot faster due to the combined effort of 3 stepper motors to move the extruder.
 The Predator is also standard equipped with a floating extruder drive, which makes the bowden tube a lot shorter and no need to extend it to immense lengths at height mods which would stress the bowden system a lot.
 The Predator also does not require any firmware or board changes to do the height mod.